 - Your valid return flight ticket

 - Travel insurance.
-You must have had bought one for you already.
+You must have bought one for yourself already.
 Here’s the required or recommended health insurance from the embassy.

 - Travel declaration form.
 You can download this form here.
 Yes, things have changed due to the pandemic.

-- Yellow card or the international vaccine passport.
-This is mandatory as Germany only accepts this as a standard vaccine proof.
-If not, you must get one, otherwise, you’re considered unvaccinated.
-I am stilll in the middle of writing about this in one article.
+- Yellow card or the international vaccine passport-this is mandatory as Germany only accepts this as standard vaccine proof.
+If not, you must get one; otherwise, you’re considered unvaccinated.
+I am still in the middle of writing about this in one article.
 Meanwhile, you can check the website.

-- All the documents that you have presented while applying for your visa at the German embassy or VFS.
+- All the documents you presented while applying for your visa at the German embassy or VFS.
 All of them.

-Like myself holding a Spouse visa as a Filipino traveling and moving to Germany during that time (2019), some of my checklists included;
+Like myself holding a Spouse visa as a Filipino travelling and moving to Germany during that time (2019), some of my checklists included;

 - Valid Passport

 - Health/Travel insurance.
-The health/travel insurance is my husband’s same company.
+The health/travel insurance is from my husband’s same company.
 He had already registered me and got me one.
-You can ask your spouse to do the same.
+You can ask your Spouse to do the same.
 That would be no problem at all.

 *Note: For any traveler, or Filipino traveling to Germany, besides a Filipino holding a spouse visa, no one is exempted from providing the following at the Philippines’ immigration.